erdii/nearly-headless-nick/README.md

 # Nearly Headless Nick

-puppeteer + express = screenshots of websites :3
+Website screenshots as a (micro-)service!

 **we need a new name and a logo for this one**